-Have your say on the future management of Naree Budjong Djara National Park, Minjerribah (North Stradbroke Island)
+Have your say on the future management of the Noosa Area’s national park and reserves

-The draft management plan identifies nine key values for management focus:
+The draft management plan identifies six key values for management focus:

-Members of the community are encouraged to review and put forward their views on these draft planning documents by making a submission.
+You are encouraged to review and put forward your views on these draft planning documents by making a submission.
 All submissions will be considered when preparing the final management plan.

-Thank you for your continued interest in the management of Queensland’s protected areas and Quandamooka country.
-Visit the Park management planning page for further information on the management planning process.
+Thank you for your continued interest in the management of Queensland’s protected areas.
+Visit about plans and strategies for further information on the management planning process.

 What to include in your submission

-All submissions will be carefully reviewed against set criteria.
-To ensure your submission is effective, use the feedback form template , be clear and concise and include the following:
+All submissions will be carefully reviewed against set criteria and you may wish to use the feedback form template provided.
+To ensure your submission is effective be clear and concise, and include the following:

 - planning document's name